 Disaster movies are ones with depictions of large-scale destruction– either natural or otherwise.
 Of late, filmmakers are resorting mostly to alien invasion stories, zombie attacks, earthquakes, tsunamis, floods, or space catastrophes.
 But one could argue that even war movies can be classified as the above, given the mass eradication of resources, both animate and inanimate, that are inherent in such productions.

-While mother nature can be truly beautiful and inspiring, it can also be extremely terrifying.
+While Mother Nature can be truly beautiful and inspiring, she can also be extremely terrifying.
 From hurricanes to avalanches, the world is constantly threatened by various calamities.
-Man-made disasters are equally rampant these days, given the mass destruction of the planet that is being carried out.
+Man-made disasters are equally rampant these days, given the mass destruction of the planet that is being carried out, like wars and wildfires.
 Moreover, the possibility of these events eventually leading to the end of the human race as we know it is no longer negligible.
-Keeping all this in mind, here’s a list of really good disaster movies streaming on Netflix right now.